-BIG fundamentally believes that prices are established by market forces as the totality of information is absorbed into the investment universe.
+The investment advisor fundamentally believes that prices are established by market forces as the totality of information is absorbed into the investment universe.
 Equilibrium in prices is achieved as that information is received.
-In other words, BIG does not believe they (or anyone else) has unique insight into what is under- and over- valued to include the overall market universes themselves.
-Therefore, BIG will attempt to maintain a portfolio keeping full market exposure to each asset class.
-Since value cannot necessarily be added by security selection and/or market timing, BIG will choose securities that are fully invested in their category with a secondary goal of keeping embedded expense ratios of the funds they choose very low.
+In other words, investment advisor does not believe they (or anyone else) has unique insight into what is under- and over- valued to include the overall market universes themselves.
+Therefore, investment advisor will attempt to maintain a portfolio keeping full market exposure to each asset class.
+Since value cannot necessarily be added by security selection and/or market timing, investment advisor will choose securities that are fully invested in their category with a secondary goal of keeping embedded expense ratios of the funds they choose very low.
 On the equity side you are likely to see more index and/or passively managed funds and less actively managed funds in the portfolio.
 These types of funds also tend to be far more tax efficient.
-On the fixed income side, APC will see BIG use some funds but more likely own individual securities that will be purchased with the goal of owning until maturity.
+On the fixed income side, APC will see investment advisor use some funds but more likely own individual securities that will be purchased with the goal of owning until maturity.
 These fixed income securities will also be laddered over a multi- year period of time.